 If you are planning to copy data from NetWare 4 source servers, complete these steps in addition to the ones in the previous section.
-(Keep in mind that you cannot copy data from NetWare 4 servers to OES Linux servers.)

-1 The source and destination servers must see each other via IPX.
+- 1 The source and destination servers must see each other via IPX.

-For information on verifying IPX communication between servers, see "Errors When Connecting to a NetWare 4 Server" on page 85.

-2 Install long name space support on each volume containing data to be copied.
+For information on verifying IPX communication between servers, see "Errors When Connecting to a NetWare 4 Server" on page 75. - 2 Install long name space support on each volume containing data to be copied.

-To add long name space support to a NetWare 4.10 volume, enter load os2.nam and then add name space os2 volume\name at the server console.
-Replace volume\name with the name of the volume.
+To add long name space support to a NetWare 4.10 volume, enter at the server console.
+Replace volume name with the name of the volume.